k2view-academy/K2View-Academy/articles/13_LUDB_viewer_and_studio_debug_capabilities/01_data_viewer.md

-To close the Table Data Viewer panel, click on the X at its upper-right corner.
+To close the Table Data Viewer panel, click on the X in its upper-right corner.